gohugoio/hugo/content/en/getting-started/configuration.md

 {{< new-in "0.86.0" >}}

-Pass down down default configuration values (front matter) to pages in the content tree.
+Pass down default configuration values (front matter) to pages in the content tree.
 The options in site config is the same as in page front matter, see [Front Matter Cascade](/content-management/front-matter#front-matter-cascade).

 ### canonifyURLs